 Breastfeeding, or expressing breastmilk when mother and baby are separated, should therefore be strongly encouraged and supported, irrespective of COVID-19 status of the mother or the baby.
 The mother’s decision to breastfeed will be influenced by her state of health, and whether she is well enough to start or continue to breastfeed or express breastmilk.
 Health workers should discuss each mother’s individual situation with her and support her in her infant feeding choices.

-The principles of protecting the baby from COVID-19 transmission by maintaining strict respiratory and hand hygiene practices (Section 2.2) apply equally to breastfeeding, feeding expressed breast milk (EBM) or feeding formula when the mother, partner or carer is suspected, probable or confirmed to have COVID-19.
+The principles of protecting the baby from COVID-19 transmission by maintaining strict respiratory and hand hygiene practices (Section 2.2) apply equally to breastfeeding, feeding expressed breast milk (EBM) or feeding formula when the mother, partner or carer is suspected or confirmed to have COVID-19.

 When the mother and baby are separated because mother and/or baby are unwell with COVID-19, or while the baby remains an identified close contact of a confirmed case of COVID-19, the baby is effectively in isolation to protect others.
 The number of carers should be limited where possible to reduce the risk of transmission.
-The carer at home or in hospital who feeds the baby should take appropriate hygiene precautions to prevent any risk of transmission to themselves, while being aware that close interaction with a primary caregiver is essential for the baby’s emotional wellbeing.
-These hygiene precautions are the same as those documented in 2.2 Protecting the Baby from COVID-19 Transmission.
+The carer who feeds the baby should take appropriate precautions to prevent any risk of transmission to themselves, while being aware that close interaction with a primary caregiver is essential for the baby’s emotional wellbeing.
+These precautions are the same as those documented in 2.2 Protecting the Baby from COVID-19 Transmission.

-A health worker feeding EBM to the baby, within the health facility, should use standard precautions and follow the usual process of ensuring the safe management of breastmilk as directed by
+A health worker feeding EBM to a baby with COVID-19 or the baby of a mother who is suspected or confirmed to have COVID-19, , should use transmission-based precautions and follow the usual process of ensuring the safe management of breastmilk as directed by

 Mothers should be informed of the benefits of breastfeeding and the importance of breastmilk’s protective factors in the context of Covid-19.